SEServerExtender/EssentialsPlugin/README.md

 /admin scan area at | [x] [y] [z] [radius] | /admin scan area at 0 0 0 1000 - This will scan for all ships and stations at position 0 0 0 within 1000m of that point.
 /admin scan area towards | [sX] [sy] [sz] [tx] [ty] [tz] [distance] [radius] | /admin scan area towards 10000 0 0 0 0 0 5000 1000 - This will scan for all ships and stations at position 5000 0 0 within a 1000m radius.
 It basically starts at position (10000,0,0) and moves towards (0,0,0) by 5000 meters (which is (5000,0,0)).
 This is useful when moving ships a certain distance in a direction, and this allows you to scan the area before moving them to ensure nothing is there.
 /admin scan nobeacon | (no options) | /admin scan nobeacon - This command scans for ships and stations that have no beacons.
 This allows you to preview a list of ships before running the cleanup on it in case something is wrong.
+/admin scan inactive | [days] (ignoreownerless) (ignorenologin) | /admin scan inactive 20 - This command scans for ships with owners who haven't logged in in 20 days.
+If you specify the ignoreownerless option it ignores grids without owners.
+If you specify the ignorenologin option it ignores grids owned by players with no login information.
+The /admin delete inactive command works exactly as this command, so you can view what will be deleted with the scan command before commiting to a delete.
+/admin scan entityid | [entityid] | /admin scan entityid 4384938458 - This scans for grid with the entityid of 4384938458

 Move commands